Uniformly most reliable three-terminal graph of dense graphs: Introduction

 \section{Introduction}

-In many applications, the reliability aspect of a network with $n$ vertices and $m$ edges can be modeled as a graph $G$ with the same number of vertices, edges, and interconnections as the network.
-For all-terminal reliability (connection probability of all vertices of a graph), many studies have been done to determine the existence of a uniformly most reliable (all-terminal) graph for various values of $n$ and $m$ {\upshape\cite{Archer,Romero,Boesch,AthSobel,Brown,Gross,Myrvold,Kelmans}.
-However, the research on $k$-terminal reliability (connection probability of a given set of target vertices with size $k$ in a graph) is mainly about the algorithm of computing the $k$-terminal reliability polynomial {\upshape\cite{ZhangZhao,SatyanarayanaWood,Wang,Chi,Niu}}, and only a few results on the construction of the most reliable $k$-terminal graph.
+Network reliability is a hot topic which has been general investigated using graph theoretic models.
+Network with $n$ vertices and $m$ edges can be modeled as a graph $G$ with the same number of vertices, edges, and interconnections as the network.
+For all-terminal reliability (connection probability of all vertices of a graph), lots of authors investigate the existence of a uniformly most reliable (all-terminal) graph for various values of $n$ and $m$ {\upshape\cite{Archer,Romero,Boesch,AthSobel,Brown,Gross,Myrvold,Kelmans}.
+However, the research on $k$-terminal reliability (connection probability of $k$ target vertices in a graph, where $2\leq k<n$) is mainly about the algorithm of computing the $k$-terminal reliability polynomial {\upshape\cite{ZhangZhao,SatyanarayanaWood,Wang,Chi,Niu}}, but only a few results on the construction of the uniformly most reliable $k$-terminal graph.

-For large $m$ ($m$ is the number of edges of a graph), it is clear that there is only one graph for a complete graph (that is, $m=\binom{n}{2}$) and a complete graph with one edge removed (that is, $m=\binom{n}{2}-1$), so they are the uniformly most reliable graphs.
-In {\upshape\cite{Kelmans}}, it is shown that for $\binom{n}{2}-\lfloor\frac{n}{2}\rfloor\leq m\leq\binom{n}{2}-2$ ($\lfloor\frac{n}{2}\rfloor$ is the largest integer not greater than $\frac{n}{2}$), the uniformly most reliable graph is a complete graph with a matching removed (the matching of a graph is a set of edges in a graph that have no common vertices with each other).
-These results have great significance in network design practices.
-In fact, in a real network, the design of the network often only needs to ensure the connectivity of $k$ $(2\leq k<n)$ key vertices (target vertices) in the network.
+In {\upshape\cite{Kelmans}}, Kelmans has shown that for $\binom{n}{2}-\lfloor\frac{n}{2}\rfloor\leq m\leq\binom{n}{2}-2$, the uniformly most reliable graph is a complete graph with a matching removed (the matching of a graph is a set of edges with no common vertices between each other).
+In fact, the design of the real network often only needs to ensure the connectivity of $k$ $(2\leq k<n)$ critical vertices (target vertices).
 Therefore, the construction of the most reliable $k$-terminal graph has high application value.
-However, by the literature available to the authors of the present research, there is a few research work on the construction of the most reliable $k$-terminal structure.
-Betrand \emph{et al}. {\upshape\cite{BertrandGoffGraves} demonstrated in 2018 that for $\binom{n}{2}-\lfloor\frac{n-2}{2}\rfloor\leq m\leq\binom{n}{2}-2$, there is no uniformly most reliable two-terminal graph and for $m=\binom{n}{2}-1$, the uniformly most reliable two-terminal graph is a complete graph with an edge between non-target vertices removed.
-Therefore, it is natural to consider the following problem.
+There are a few researches on the construction of the most reliable $k$-terminal structure.
+In {\upshape\cite{BertrandGoffGraves}}, Betrand \emph{et al}. proved that there is no uniformly most reliable two-terminal graph when $\binom{n}{2}-\lfloor\frac{n-2}{2}\rfloor\leq m\leq\binom{n}{2}-2$.
+At the same time, they also proved that when $m=\binom{n}{2}-1$, the uniformly most reliable two-terminal graph is a complete graph with removing an edge between non-target vertices.
+It is natural to consider the following problems.